emproof-com/workshop_firmware_reverse_engineering/tasks/crypto_detection/task.md

 1. Familiarize yourself with the binary.
 Run it on the provided ciphertext and verify the output file: `./aes_detect --in secret.bin --out plain.txt`

 2. Open the binary in Ghidra or Binary Ninja and locate the AES decryption call (EVP AES-128-CBC).
 Identify the function that performs the decryption.
+Note: Use the `*.armv7` for Binary Ninja Free; the free version doesn’t support AArch64.

 3. Backtrack the parameters passed to the decryption call.
 Recover the **IV** and the **key**, and note where they originate (address/section).